Andrewwango/andrewwango.github.io/_posts/2023-02-04-green_cities_EO.md

 **Access to climate-friendly mobility and Space for people.** A positive trend with notable outliers, showing that in some cities, sustainable mobility covers much more than electric vehicles.
 For example, London is known for being poorly cyclable and suffers from congestion.

 **Air quality (concentration PM2.5)**.
 We see cities clustered into groups.
 A few major cities such as Berlin, Amsterdam, London and Paris have highly developed infrastructure but moderate air pollution as measured by concentration of PM2.5.
 Scandinavian cities, along with Madrid, Lisbon and Dublin perform well in terms of air quality.
 Predominantly Eastern European cities form the group with the worst air quality.

+## Conclusion

+We see that certain cities, such as London, that perform well in green infrastructure also perform well in some other sustainability measures, but not so well in others.